14-17 September 2017

 31 July 2017

 Non-registered authors removed from programme

 Bas van Bavel (firstname.lastname@example.org), Koen Frenken (email@example.com), Francesca Gagliardi (firstname.lastname@example.org),

 David Gindis (email@example.com), Geoff Hodgson (firstname.lastname@example.org), Rutger Claassen (email@example.com), Erik Stam ( firstname.lastname@example.org).

-The WINIR Conference on Institutions and Open societies is organised in collaboration with
+The WINIR Conference on Institutions & Open Societies is organised in collaboration with

 to receive updates about this event